ergo-services/ergo/README.md

   - `gen.ProcessOptions` new option:
     - `ProcessFallback` this feature allows forward messages to the fallback process if the process mailbox is full.
 Forwarded messages are wrapping into `gen.MessageFallback` struct.
 Related to issue #96.
   - `gen.SupervisorChildSpec` and `gen.ApplicationChildSpec` got option `gen.ProcessOptions` in order customize options for the spawning child processes.
-* Introduced new interfaces to customize network layer
-  - `Resolver` to replace EPMD routines with your solution (e.g. ZooKeeper or any other service registrar)
-  - `Handshake` allows to customize authorization/authentication process
-  - `Proto` provides the way to implement a proprietary protocols (e.g. for IoT area)
 * Improved sending messages: methods `gen.Process.Send`, `gen.ServerProcess.Cast`, `gen.ServerProcess.Call` now return `node.ErrProcessIncarnation` if the message is addressed to the process of the previous incarnation (remote node has been restarted).
 * Inroduced new type `gen.EnvKey` for the environment variables
 * All spawned processes now have `node.EnvKeyNode` variable to get access to the `node.Node` value.